zfleeman/ffmpeg4discord/README.md

 ## Installation

-This package works with Python >= 3.8.
+This package requires Python >= 3.9.
 For Windows users, ensure that Python is added to your system's PATH.
 I highly recommend that you use the [python.org](https://python.org) Python installation.

 Install this package with the following command.